-It is expected that formal sanctions will be imposed only when all other reasonable steps to deal with the situation have been taken, unless the situation is serious and immediate.
+It is expected that formal sanctions will be imposed only when all other reasonable steps to deal with the situation have been taken unless the situation is serious and immediate.
 The proposed action should appropriately address the best interests of the student and the security, safety and learning environment of other members of the school community.
-Following segregation, re-entry consultation will occur with the student to provide feedback and restorative planning and support.
-Discussions and ongoing evaluation may be undertaken in collaboration with appropriate available support networks.